rfhb/ctrdata/README.md

 # if no parameters are given for a database connection: uses mongodb
 # on localhost, port 27017, database "users", collection "ctrdata"
 # note: when run for first time, may download variety.js
+#
+# show which queries have been imported into the database so far
+ctrQueryHistoryInDb()
 ```

 * Find names of fields of interest in database: